kaismic/Hitorus/README.md

 3. Go to https://hitorus.pages.dev/

 ## How to resolve issues
+- If the webpage does not load, try visiting the page in Incognito/Private mode.
 - In a rare case, an error might occur when other applications are using the default localhost port.
 In this case, manually change the Url's port number in `appsettings.json` to a random number between (1024 - 65535).

       "Kestrel": {